 Deep Conditioning Hair Mask – Help Repair Damaged Hair

-One of the hottest trends in hair care is natural hair mask and hair rinses that you can make from basic ingredients found in most kitchens.
+One of the hottest trends in hair care is natural hair masks and hair rinses that you can make from basic ingredients found in most kitchens.
 After all, why spend $$ or $$$ on a bottle of fancy conditioner when you can make an amazing one from products that cost pennies?

 Having a good deep conditioner in your collection is important for maintaining well-moisturized hair that doesn’t break easily.
 The La Paloma Beauty Argan Oil Hair Mask is designed to be used after cleansing.
 Apply and cover with a plastic cap, then sit under a warm dryer for 5-10 minutes.
 I used it with and without heat and got good results each time.